Bellflower TMJ Disorders

 - Do you hear a click or pop when you open your mouth?

 - Does your mouth stick or lock into place?

 - Have you ever suffered from a neck, head, or jaw injury?

 - Do you have a hard time using your front teeth to bite or tear into food?

 - Are your teeth sensitive, loose, chipped, cracked, broken or worn?

-If you answered “yes” to one or more of these questions, you could very well suffer from a TMJ disorder.
+If you answered yes to even one of the these questions, it’s likely you have a TMJ disorder, especially if you have multiple symptoms.
 Contact Bellflower Oral Facial Surgery & Dental Implant Center to schedule your appointment today.
-We’ll figure out the best and most effective way to proceed.